-500.80 - Supervisor of Non-Exempt Employees
+500.80 - Supervision of Non-Exempt Employees

-Workplace supervisor is immediate manager of all employees within their area/department and as such is responsible for supervision/oversight of employees, addressing all workplace issues, conducting performance evaluations, processing through conflict management, approving timesheets, and the like.
-Contact Human Resources Department for questions.
+The workplace supervisor is the immediate manager of all employees within their area/department and as such is responsible for supervision/oversight of employees, addressing all workplace issues, conducting performance evaluations, processing through conflict management, approving timesheets, and the like.
+Contact the Human Resources Department for questions.